 The right model sits in between.
 It captures how your business actually works (customers come in, some expand, some churn) without requiring a PhD in financial modeling to operate.

-Here’s what a simple MRR model looks like and why it works better than either extreme.
+Here’s what a simple MRR model looks like and why it works better than either extreme, especially when treated as a driver-based financial model guided by a fractional CFO.

 Your MRR growth comes from five fundamental drivers.
-Model these accurately and everything else follows:
+These five inputs reflect the main sources of new business and the ongoing expansion of paying customers.
+Model these accurately as a driver-based financial model grounded in operational metrics and everything else follows:

 Average MRR per new customer.
 What do new customers typically pay?
 If some pay $500, some pay $2,000, use the average.
 For our example, let’s say $800.